sparkney/danceguide/index.md

 * Obviously, no cumbersome and time consuming HTML and CSS handcrafting.
 * No messy mix of markup and programming code.
 * Seamless integration between front-end and back-end.
-* Underlying HTML and CSS is automatically generated, with much less room for human errors.
+* Less room for human errors when HTML, CSS and JavaScript are automatically generated.
 * Component based development.
 * Easily extensible - if needed, making custom components is very straightforward.
 * Readable and easy to understand front-end code.
-* Much smaller code base.
+* Less complex and much smaller code base.
 * Much easier maintenance.
 * Consistent code documentation.
 * Ideally, no need for testing in different browsers.
-* Possibility to develop reusable code.
+* Far better options to develop reusable code.
 * Possibility to use encapsulation to hide complexity.
 * More rapid prototyping and mockups.
 * Common layouts that should be straightforward and intuitive to set up, now is.